keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/components/metrics-operator/_index.md

-Keptn metrics are integrated with the Kubernetes [Custom Metrics API](https://github.com/kubernetes/metrics#custom-metrics-api) so are compatible with the Kubernetes [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA), which enables the horizontal scaling of workloads based on metrics collected from multiple observability platforms.
+Keptn metrics are integrated with the Kubernetes [Custom Metrics API](https://github.com/kubernetes/metrics#custom-metrics-api) so they are compatible with the Kubernetes [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA), which enables the horizontal scaling of workloads based on metrics collected from multiple observability platforms.